- Huge fridge capacity

 It’s a premium design with Samsung’s lush and fingerprint-resistant stainless steel finish, a blue LED temperature and status display, and EZ Open handles that break the door seal to assist with opening.
 The interior is well designed and well appointed with space-saving features, although the top shelf of the fridge may prove tricky to reach for anyone of a vertically challenged disposition.

 Samsung’s Smart Eco system includes sensors that best adapt the compressor’s operation to the temperature and humidity, for precise cooling and energy-efficient running.
 As such it boasts an official A energy rating.

 SAMSUNG RL60GZEIH – How does it look?

-I’ve always had a thing for tall models – Claudia Schiffer, in particular – and this imposing Samsung fridge freezer manages to look great, despite its near-stratospheric height.
+This imposing Samsung fridge freezer manages to look great, despite its near-stratospheric height.
 Samsung’s gloss stainless steel finishes are among the best available, combining great looks with exceptional fingerprint resistance and easy cleaning.

 The blue LED temperature display and control buttons will appeal to those with an eye for high-tech design, although they’re rather high.
 I’m 5’10” and it’s above my natural eye-line.

 The large door handles are comfortable to grip and feature Samsung’s EZ Open system.
 By pushing the handle in before pulling open, the door seal is relieved, so you don’t have to tug against the door to get it moving.
 Given the barn-sized upper door, which is capable of storing plenty on its own, this is a very useful feature indeed.

 The interior of the fridge is just as swish, with side-mounted LED lights that look snazzy and clearly illuminate the compartment’s contents.